 For a Published Video

-There are times when you want to change the title, description or a tag of an already published video.
-The good news is that YouTube allows you to reedit them whenever you want to.
+There are times when you want to change the title, description or tag of an already published video.
+The good news is that YouTube allows you to re-edit them whenever you want to.

 Step 1.
 Log into your YouTube account

 Step 2.
 Click the account name found at the top right-hand corner of the screen.
 Then you will have a dropdown menu.
 Select Video Manager to show a list of your uploaded videos.

 Step 3.
 Click the Edit button that’s found right next to the video that you want to modify.
 In the Video Information, you can now change the title, description or any of the tags.
 Click on the Save Changes button when you are done.

 Metadata on YouTube is where both the viewers and the platform itself can find out what your video is all about.
 It helps people search for your video, helps YouTube to categorize it correctly and, when done well, can broaden the reach of your content.
 YouTube meta consists of three main parts: tags, title and description.
 Here's how you can use each of these three elements to create powerful metadata for your video: